What are Volumetric Ratios In Air & Sea Freight

 This is also the case for airfreight.
 Airfreight is charged in KGs.
 Consider you are shipping something light like toilet rolls.
 The toilet rolls only weigh 100kgs however, they take up 5 cubic meters worth of space.
 The airline will now charge you a volumetric weight to cover the space taken up on the aircraft.

-Understanding volumetric ratios is essential when calculating the cost of your freight.
+Understanding chargeable weights is essential when calculating the cost of your freight.

 If you are sending goods internationally via air or sea freight you can calculate your volumetric shipping size by downloading our volumetric calculator or read on to find out more.